-This card doesn’t have an annual fee either (See Rates & Fees).
+This card has no annual fee (See Rates & Fees).

 The Plum Card from American Express

-The Plum Card® from American Express comes with the ability to get a 1.5% early pay discount, with no cap on what you can earn back when you pay your balance before the billing cycle ends.
-Take up to 60 days to pay with no interest, when you pay your minimum due by the payment due date.
+The Plum Card® from American Express offers up to 60 days to pay with no interest when you pay your minimum due by the Payment Due Date.

 Capital One Spark Business Cards